 He was previously the representative for Florida's 16th congressional district (2009-2012).

 Read our 2016 Report Card for Rooney.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Rooney is shown as a purple triangle. (analysis methodology)
+Rooney is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Thomas Rooney sits on the following committees:

 House Committee on Appropriations